bernhardAxonIvy/doc/source/designer-guide/process-modeling/projects.rst

    In the wizard page seen above you can select either the directory where your project(s) resides or a archive file (zip, jar, tar-gz) that contains the project(s).
-If Axon Ivy finds valid projects in the given directory or archive file, they can be (de-)selected for the import and you can decide whether the projects should be copied into your workspace directory or not (which has no effect if a project
+If |axon-ivy| finds valid projects in the given directory or archive file, they can be (de-)selected for the import and you can decide whether the projects should be copied into your workspace directory or not (which has no effect if a project